actualbudget/docs/docs/experimental/goal-templates.md

 - Don't add a currency symbol to your template amounts.
 - Number formats that use comma for the decimal separator are not supported (e.g., 123,45).
 You must use 123.45.
 - Thousands separators are not supported (e.g., 1,234).
 You must use 1234.
-- By default templates do not consider available funds when being applied.
-Use template priorities to not budget more than is available.
+- By default, templates do not consider available funds when being applied.
+Use template priorities to ensure only the amount available to budget is assigned.

 ## Available Templates